leoluz/go2one/README.md

 ### Container based

 Nothing is installed in your computer.
-Keep in mind that this method is going to have much slower IO with than native installation.
+Keep in mind that this method is going to have much slower IO compared with the native installation.

 **Pre-reqs**
 - Docker